 Peer tutoring focuses on course content.
 It is offered by current undergraduate (and sometimes graduate) students who have taken the course you're taking.

 Professional tutoring or Academic Coaching focuses on the process of learning.
-Academic Coaches, who have completed a bachelor's or master's degree, work with students on academic issues, such as study skills, test preparation, comprehension strategies, test anxiety management, and time management.
-Our Academic Coaches can also work with students on writing for their courses.
+Our professional Academic Coaches, who have completed a bachelor's or master's degree, work with students on academic issues, such as study skills, test preparation, comprehension strategies, test anxiety management, and time management.
+Many of our Academic Coaches can also work with students on writing for their courses.

-We provide peer tutors for many 100- and 200-level classes.
+We provide peer tutors for many 1000- and 2000-level classes.
 You may submit a request in Tracktion for appointment-based small-group tutoring.

 Tutoring is not homework help.
 We want to be sure you understand your course work and can complete that work independently as a result of peer tutoring.
 The peer tutor, therefore, may not help directly with any assignment, including homework, that will be graded or counted in any way toward the final grade for the tutee’s course.